 The Transitional Justice Leadership Program, developed in consultation with leading figures in the transitional justice field, provides an opportunity for LLM students to engage with CHRGJ’s Project on Transitional Justice through coursework, scholarship, and internships.
 CHRGJ’s Project on Transitional Justice, led by Pablo de Greiff, brings together teaching, research, conferences, and student field work on criminal trials, truth commissions, institutional reform and reparations programs in transitional democracies, ranging from East Timor and Iraq to Sierra Leone and Peru and, most recently, those countries impacted by the “Arab Spring.”

 Each year, a select group of students is chosen to take part in the Transitional Justice Leadership Program.
 Transitional Justice Scholars are guaranteed enrollment in two courses that comprise the classroom component of the program.
-In the Fall semester, scholars will enroll in a seminar entitled Transitional Justice, which offers an insight into the legal, moral, and political issues that nations must confront as they seek to come to terms with a legacy of human rights abuse.
-During the Spring semester, scholars will participate in a seminar entitled Case Studies in Transitional Justice, which provides a detailed analysis of transitional justice initiatives in more than a dozen countries.
+This past year, scholars enrolled in a seminar entitled Transitional Justice, which offered insight into the legal, moral, and political issues that nations must confront as they seek to come to terms with a legacy of human rights abuse.
+During the Spring semester, scholars participated in a seminar entitled Case Studies in Transitional Justice, which provides a detailed analysis of transitional justice initiatives in more than a dozen countries.

 How to Apply to the Transitional Justice Leadership Program